dgraph-io/dgraph/wiki/content/query-language/index.md

 }
 ```

+After such a delete mutation, the schema of the predicate may be changed --- even from UID to scalar, or scalar to UID; such a change is allowed only after all data is deleted.

 ### Variables in mutations

 A mutation may depend on a query through query variables.

-For example, in a graph with people and ages, update all people 18 and over as adults.
+For example, in a graph with people and ages, the following updates all people 18 and over as adults.

 ```
 {